schloops1/wincraft/README.md

 ### Aliases have 2 roles:
 * more readable than a triplet of redstone block/side/wire (just like an URL is more readable than an IP address)
 * allows regrouping wires so one command can change all of them
-* aliases are executed on the server in a different thread
+* also, aliases are executed on the server in a different thread

 ![alt text](./doc/alias/aliasScreen.png "Aliases Screen")